Encouraging greater diversity and inclusion at Calvary

 Recognising the value of a diverse workplace, Calvary offers employees access to flexible working arrangements, paid parental leave, and access to employee assistance programs.

-For more information about Calvary’s commitment to Diversity and Inclusion see:
+Further information about Calvary’s commitment to Diversity and Inclusion:

 Calvary is proud to be recognised as a member of the Champions of Change Coalition (CCC) initiative, since early January 2019.
 The Champions of Change Coalition (CCC) is a not-for-profit organisation that works with influential leaders to redefine men’s role in taking action on gender inequality.